Black Ant Summary:

 Ants are the strongest creatures pound for pound in the world and are without a doubt one of the hardest working as well.
 By consuming these creatures, some cultures believe this power can be given to the human body.
 This may not be very far off, since black ants pack a potent dose of protein, minerals, and a growth hormone known as ecdysterone.

-The benefits of black ant include enhancing the immune system, mild stimulation, highly nutritious, improvement in sexual function, energy tonic, and since it contains a natural growth steroid it's also a subtle growth stimulant.
+The benefits of black ant includes enhancing the immune system, mild CNS stimulation, highly nutritional value, improves sexual function, and since it contains a natural growth steroid it also appears to be a subtle anabolic stimulant.

-Black ant is used to combat low libido, improve general sexual function, as a pre-workout for athletes, as a nutritional supplement, as a Qi tonic, to improve a weak immune system, to fight fatigue and low energy levels, and to improve concentration during long hours of study and work.
+Black ant is used to combat low libido, improve general sexual function, as a pre-workout for athletes, as a nutritional supplement, to improve a weak immune system, to fight fatigue and low energy levels, and to improve concentration during long hours of study and work.

 - Natural Steroid

 The powder can be used in cooking, added to smoothies, or capsulated and taken as is.